gaiusyu/Semlog/README.md

 # Semlog
-Effective and Robust Log Parser Using Semantic Contribution Difference
+Self-Supervised Log Parsing Using Semantic Contribution Difference

 Submitted to ISSRE 2022 (The 33rd IEEE International Symposium on Software Reliability Engineering)